jgm/pandoc/test/command/biblatex-doody.md

   id: doody
   issue: 3
   issued: 1974
-  language: "en-US"
+  language: en-US
-  page: "212-225"
+  page: 212-225
-  title: "Hemingway's style and Jake's narration"
+  title: Hemingway's style and Jake's narration
-  type: "article-journal"
+  type: article-journal
   volume: 4
 - annote: A collection entry providing the excerpt information for the doody entry.
 Note the format of the pages field